enheit/jessie-and-friends/same-thing-from-the-different-universes.md

 Merge branch 'red-apple'
 ```

-We can leave it as is and close the file.
+We can leave it as is.
+Save and close the file.

 Well done!
 You solved your first conflict!